Locally Constant Fibrations and Positivity of Curvature: Abstract

 \section{Abstract}

-Up to finite quasi-étale cover, any smooth complex projective variety $X$ with nef anti-canonical bundle is a holomorphic fibre bundle over a $K$-trivial variety with locally constant transition functions.
-We consider the converse problem and prove that (essentially) any fibre bundle with locally constant transition functions over a $K$-trivial variety has a nef anti-canonical bundle.
-We also study the same problem for similar positivity notions and we study when such fibre bundles are projective.
-Finally, we complement some results on the structure theory of varieties whose tangent bundle admits a singular hermitean metric of positive curvature.
+Up to finite étale cover, any smooth complex projective variety $X$ with nef anti-canonical bundle is a holomorphic fibre bundle over a smooth projective variety with trivial canonical class (K-trivial variety for short) with locally constant transition functions.
+We show that this result is optimal by proving that any projective fibre bundle with locally constant transition functions over a $K$-trivial variety has a nef anti-canonical bundle.
+Moreover, we complement some results on the structure theory of varieties whose tangent bundle admits a singular Hermitian metric of positive curvature.